-With millions of people pivoting how they do their jobs (if they were lucky enough to keep them), the need for educational content is on the rise.
+With millions of people changing up their employment status in 2020, the need for educational content is on the rise.
 In fact, consumers are 131% more likely to buy a product after reading educational content, according to a recent study.

 A crisis can create fertile ground for all kinds of fraudulent activity.
-Criminals across the globe create malware, use names of famous brands to offer fake discounts while phishing for sensitive information, and more.
+Criminals across the globe create malware and use names of famous brands to offer fake discounts while phishing for sensitive information.

-To date, almost 200,000 coronavirus-related cyber-attacks occur every week.
+Almost 200,000 coronavirus-related cyber-attacks occurred every week in 2020.
 Protect your information (and that of your customer’s) with tactics like:

 - Monitoring your log files for crawl errors to reveal if spambots are trying to access your website